The Shining (film): Photography

 For the international versions of the film, Kubrick shot different takes of Wendy reading the typewriter pages containing "All work and no play makes Jack a dull boy" in different languages.
 For each language, a suitable idiom was used: German (Was du heute kannst besorgen, das verschiebe nicht auf Morgen / "Never put off till tomorrow what may be done today"), Italian (Il mattino ha l'oro in bocca / "The morning has gold in its mouth"), French (Un «Tiens» vaut mieux que deux «Tu l'auras» / "One 'here you go' is worth more than two 'you'll have it, the equivalent of "A bird in the hand is worth two in the bush"), Spanish (No por mucho madrugar amanece más temprano / "No matter how early you get up, you can't make the sun rise any sooner.")

 The door that Jack chops through with the axe near the end of the film was real; Kubrick originally shot this scene with a fake door, but Nicholson, who had worked as a volunteer fire marshal and a firefighter in the California Air National Guard, tore through it too quickly.
 Jack's line, "Heeeere's Johnny!", is taken from Ed McMahon's introduction to The Tonight Show Starring Johnny Carson, and was improvised by Nicholson.
 Kubrick, who had lived in England for some time, was unaware of the significance of the line, and nearly used a different take.
 Later that year, Carson would use this clip to open his 18th anniversary show.

-During production, Kubrick screened David Lynch's Eraserhead (1977) to the cast and crew, to convey the mood he wanted to achieve for the film.
+On July 24, 1978, Kubrick screened David Lynch's Eraserhead (1977) to the cast and crew.
+He did this to convey the mood he wanted to achieve as well as to study Lynch and Alan Splet's highly regarded sound design on the independent film.
+George and Marcia Lucas, at Elstree for pre-production on The Empire Strikes Back, also attended this screening.
+According to first assistant editor Gill Smith, the event was memorable for Marcia Lucas' uproarious laughter during the entire screening of Lynch's film.

 The Guinness Book of Records gave the record for the scene with the most retakes in cinematic history to the sequence where Wendy walks backward up the stairs fending off Jack with a baseball bat, at 127 times.
 In July 2020, Guinness updated the record to 148 takes, for the scene where Danny and Dick Hallorann discuss the ability to shine.
-In the film historian book Stanley Kubrick's The Shining, Lee Unkrich disputes the 127 takes claim, writing, "It was reported by a crew member who wasn't even on the set when it was shot ...
+In the film history book Stanley Kubrick's The Shining, Lee Unkrich disputes the 127 takes claim, writing, "It was reported by a crew member who wasn't even on the set when it was shot ...
 The shot that has the most takes in the entire film [66] that no one talks about is the big, long dolly shot that brought Jack and Wendy and the hotel manager into the Gold Ballroom at the beginning of the movie."